4 Things every HR personnel must know about Orientation and Onboarding

 1. Orientation and Onboarding defined

-Orientation (also known as induction) is simply an introductory stage for your new recruits where they are first exposed to your company’s mission, vision, values, and culture.
+Orientation (also known as an induction) is simply an introductory stage for your new recruits where they are first exposed to your company’s mission, vision, values, and culture.
 This essential information is usually delivered via lectures and office tours, along with Q and A sessions with supervisors and executives.

 When done right, an orientation can bring you the following benefits: